-1) The company is entitled to acquire own shares within five years as from the adoption of the resolution.
+1) The Company is entitled to acquire own shares within five years as from the adoption of the resolution.

-2) The total nominal values of the shares owned by the company may not exceed 10% of the share capital.
+2) The total notional value of the shares owned by the Company may not exceed 10% of share capital.

-3) The price payable for one share may not be more than is the highest price paid on the Tallinn Stock Exchange for the share of Tallink Grupp AS at the day when the share is acquired.
+3) The price payable for one share may not be more than the highest price paid on the Tallinn Stock Exchange for a share of Tallink Grupp AS at the day when the share is acquired.

-4) Own shares will be paid for from the assets exceeding the share capital, mandatory legal reserve and issue premium.
+4) Own shares will be paid for from assets exceeding share capital, mandatory legal reserve and share premium.